ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-setup/cli-reqs.md

 | Arm Compiler 6 | `MBED_ARMC6_PATH` |
 | IAR EWARM Compiler | `MBED_IAR_PATH` |
 | GCC Arm Embedded Compiler | `MBED_GCC_ARM_PATH` |

+### Install compilers in the system PATH

+Installing the compilers in the system PATH will allow the tools to automatically discover the compilers without further configuration.
+Most compiler installers have an option to add the compiler to the system PATH for you.

 ## Optional configuration